Image Description:

 Meet Our Founder

-Lilly is currently pursuing a Master of Social Work at the University of Southern California.
+Lilly is currently pursuing her Master of Social Work at the University of Southern California.
 She holds a Bachelor of Arts in Political Science with a minor in English from Whittier College.